childsb/glusterfs-hadoop-docs/ConfiguringHadoop23_SIMPLE.markdown

-## Part 1 : Base setup.
+## Overview.

 First, we'll set up hadoop on gluster, with no security, using the yarn container executor (which is the default).

-**After that** we will add the GlusterContainer Executor in as a quick and simple way to run jobs on CDH5 against glusterfs with multitenancy.
+Then we will add the GlusterContainer Executor in as a quick and simple way to run jobs on CDH5 against glusterfs with multitenancy.

+## Part 1 : Follow the directions for generic configuration of hadoop on Gluster for CDH5.

 [[General_Configuration_CDH5]]